Superpiffer/flexget-docker/README.md

-# libreelec-flexget
+# flexget-docker
-Libreelec build for flexget
+Build for flexget with minimum apt-get install and get-pip.py